 This half term’s theme is “Exploring the Maya” where we will continue our theme of exploring.
-Our class text will continue to be “The Explorer” by Katherine Rundell– this is due to the children’s high interest in this book and wanting to continue reading and writing around this stimulus.
+Our class text will be the famous poem The Spider and the Fly by Mary Howitt.
 We have a super exciting half term planned, especially because our Y5 residential is this half term!
-We have a parents’ information evening for Y5 parents on Tuesday 28th February at 5pm in the Y5 classroom.
+We have a parents’ information evening for Y5 parents on Thursday 22nd February at 5pm in the Y5 classroom.
 All Y5 parents/carers and children are welcome.
 Keep checking this webpage to see all the exciting things we get up to this half term!

 Ash Wednesday marked the start of Lent so on this day, we enjoyed a very special liturgy as a whole school community in the hall.
 Fr Andrew marked the sign of the cross on all our foreheads using the ashes that had been prepared on Palm Sunday last year.
 We were reminded of the special time that is Lent and that we are preparing for the death and resurrection of Jesus Christ.
 In class, we have been considering ways we can become closer to God during Lent, through fasting, praying and giving.

 This half term’s topic is Reconciliation.
 Year 5 will build on their learning and their own experience from Year 3 when they received the Sacrament of Reconciliation.
 They will learn about the concept of sin and that when we sin, we hurt ourselves and others and damage our relationship with God.
 They will build on their understanding that God loves and forgives us if we are truly sorry and learn that God heals our friendship with Him and others through the Sacrament of Reconciliation.
 We will then learn about Holy Week, through the Stations of the Cross, where Jesus died for the forgiveness of all our sins and resurrected again on Easter Sunday.